The UnBound™ Glass Fiber Print Sheet CR-10

 What other print surfaces are available for Crane and Promega 3D printers?

-- Black adhesive print sheets which are all polymeric and can deform under heat or pressure;
+- Black adhesive texture enhancers which are all polymeric and can deform under heat or pressure;

 - Glass print bed sheets which have no polymeric components so they have the greatest longevity and can handle high heat;

-- and now the UnBound™ print sheets (new standard) which are held with clips and have a resin-glass composite matrix so they're more resilient to nozzle damage, but still have a polymeric component that acts like an adhesive when heated.
+- The UnBound™ print sheets (new standard) which are held with clips and have a resin-glass composite matrix so they're more resilient to nozzle damage, but still have a polymeric component that acts like an adhesive when heated.

 Is anything wrong with the standard black print sheets?